oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

 ```

-As a convenience, the script can optionally create the PV and PVC resources as well using the `-e` option.
+As a convenience, the script can optionally create the PV and PVC resources using the `-e` option.

-The usage of the create script is as follows.
+The usage of the create script is as follows:

 ```
 $ sh create-pv-pvc.sh -h